List of guitar tunings: Lowered (standard)

 Half a step down from standard tuning.
-Used by bands/artists such as: Jimi Hendrix, Coheed and Cambria, Black Sabbath, Motörhead, Cannibal Corpse (Chris Barnes era), Deicide, Sweet Savage, Dark Tranquillity, Nirvana, AFI, Rise Against, Failure, Weezer, Seether (early songs), Green Day, Protest the Hero, Kiss, Our Lady Peace, the Hellacopters, Backyard Babies, Disturbed on a few songs, Guns N' Roses, Motion City Soundtrack, Neil Young, Van Halen, Extreme, Brand New, Blind Guardian, Firehouse, Stryper, Megadeth on the songs "Angry Again" and "Diadems", "Youthanasia" album and the tour supporting it, MD.45, Metallica on the "Load", "Reload" and "Garage Inc." albums, "The God That Failed", their cover of "Killing Time", in a 1985 live performance in Portland, Oregon, in a 1990 live performance with Guns N' Roses and Sebastian Bach, and in live performances of standard tuned songs since 1995, AC/DC on some songs and in live performances of standard tuned songs since 2008, Slayer, Alcest, Rage Against the Machine, Budgie, Stevie Ray Vaughan, John Prine on The Singing Mailman Delivers and live performances of "Angel from Montgomery" from 1998 to 2020, Yngwie Malmsteen, Deftones on "Mascara" and "Dai the Flu", Dream Theater on "Stream of Consciousness" and "The Root of All Evil", Alice in Chains, the Smashing Pumpkins, the Killers, Relient K, Suede, RED on "Not Alone", Beach House, David Wilcox on "Human Cannonball" from Turning Point and current live performances of "Saturday They'll All Be Back Again", Ugly Kid Joe, Third Day on "I Can Feel It", Die Ärzte since "Geräusch", Skillet on "A Little More", Diamond Head on most songs from Lightning to the Nations 2020, Sue Saad and the Next on the album version of "Looker", Vertical Horizon, Tyler Bryant & the Shakedown, Finding September on "History" and "Inhibitions", Breaking Benjamin on "Ladybug" and many of their live cover songs, and Royal Blood on songs like Typhoons and the B-side off "How Did We Get So Dark?", "Cheap Affection".
+Used by bands/artists such as: Jimi Hendrix, Coheed and Cambria, Black Sabbath, Motörhead, Cannibal Corpse (Chris Barnes era), Deicide, Sweet Savage, Dark Tranquillity, Nirvana, AFI, Rise Against, Failure, Weezer, Seether (early songs), Green Day, Protest the Hero, Kiss, Our Lady Peace, the Hellacopters, Backyard Babies, Disturbed on a few songs, Guns N' Roses, Motion City Soundtrack, Neil Young, Van Halen, Extreme, Brand New, Blind Guardian, Firehouse, Stryper, Megadeth on the songs "Angry Again" and "Diadems", "Youthanasia" album and the tour supporting it, MD.45, Metallica on the "Load", "Reload" and "Garage Inc." albums, "The God That Failed", their cover of "Killing Time", in a 1985 live performance in Portland, Oregon, in a 1990 live performance with Guns N' Roses and Sebastian Bach, and in live performances of standard tuned songs since 1995, AC/DC on some songs and in live performances of standard tuned songs since 2008, The Beatles on "Please Mr. Postman" and in their North American debut on The Ed Sullivan Show, Darkthrone on their album Panzerfaust, Slayer, Alcest, Rage Against the Machine, Budgie, Stevie Ray Vaughan, John Prine on The Singing Mailman Delivers and live performances of "Angel from Montgomery" from 1998 to 2020, Yngwie Malmsteen, Deftones on "Mascara" and "Dai the Flu", Dream Theater on "Stream of Consciousness" and "The Root of All Evil", Alice in Chains, the Smashing Pumpkins, the Killers, Relient K, Suede, RED on "Not Alone", Beach House, David Wilcox on "Human Cannonball" from Turning Point and current live performances of "Saturday They'll All Be Back Again", Ugly Kid Joe, Third Day on "I Can Feel It", Die Ärzte since "Geräusch", Skillet on "A Little More", Diamond Head on most songs from Lightning to the Nations 2020, Sue Saad and the Next on the album version of "Looker", Vertical Horizon, Tyler Bryant & the Shakedown, Finding September on "History" and "Inhibitions", Breaking Benjamin on "Ladybug" and many of their live cover songs, and Royal Blood on songs like Typhoons and the B-side off "How Did We Get So Dark?", "Cheap Affection".
 Collective Soul has used this tuning and the Drop Db variant on many official recordings of songs and all live performances circa 1997 onward.
 Lovejoy has used this tuning in most of their songs since 2021.